echronos/echronos/pm/reviews/arm_mpu_support/akroh.0.md

 Also, I feel that developers may overlook this sentence and invest a significant amount of effort in trying to resolve the error message.
 Perhaps this sentence should be in its own paragraph with keywords highlighted?

+[sebastian.holzapfel: good point. fixed.
+Did not add an example error message as it will depend on which version of binutils is used.
+Rephrased to remove 'strange']

 Location: components/stack-armv7m/implementation.c:17
 Comment 13: Rework